alexandersandberg/alexandersandberg.com/Content/now.md

 layout: page
 description: What I’m up to right now.
 publishedAt: 2018-11-14
-updatedAt: 2025-02-14
+updatedAt: 2025-08-11
 ---

+## Got married

+At the end of July I married the love of my life and best friend.
+It was an absolutely amazing day that I will cherish forever! 🤍

 ## Balance 2

-I’m making good progress on the complete redesign and rewrite of Balance.
-I have started sharing some previews in my [/notes feed](/notes/).
+The private beta is live and I'm making good progress towards the official release of Balance 2.
+If everything goes as planned, I hope to align the release with Apple's release of macOS 26, to hopefully increase my chances of getting featured in the App Store.

 ## Increasing indie MRR

 As part of [my strive for freedom and independence](/someday/), I want to someday have _the option_ of making my indie apps my full-time job.
 I’m currently ~10% of the way there in terms of MRR.

-## Getting married

-I got engaged to the love of my life at the end of last year, and this summer we’re getting married!
-I’ve quickly learned how much there is to do for the wedding, but it’s also really exciting!

 ## Planning to move somewhere else